aces/Loris/modules/api/docs/LorisRESTAPI_v0.0.4-dev.md

 }
 ```

-A PUT of the same format but with only the Meta fields will create the VisitLabel
+A PUT request with only the Meta fields will create the VisitLabel
 for this candidate, in an unstarted stage if the Visit label provided is valid.

-PATCH is not supported for Visit Labels.
+A PATCH request with the Meta fields and a date NextStageDate will start the next stage, if the stage is 'Not Started' and the CandID and Visit label provided are valid.

 It will return a 404 Not Found if the visit label does not exist for this candidate
 (as well as anything under the /candidates/$CandID/$VisitLabel hierarchy)